Today is the Day For Crows With Red Beaks

 Red-billed choughs at Parque Regional Sierra del Carche, Spain (video embedded from Canal Natura on YouTube)

-In North American people claim to have seen red-billed choughs in the wild but we don’t have them.
-Read about it in this vintage article.
+In North America people claim to have seen red-billed choughs in the wild but we don’t have them.
+Read about it in this vintage article, especially the comments.

 One thought on “Today is the Day For Crows With Red Beaks